Zuikyo/ZIKRouter/Documentation/English/TypeChecking.md

 Only one generic parameter will be set for each router.
 You can use convenient types like `DestinationViewRouter`,`DestinationServiceRouter`,`ModuleViewRouter`,`ModuleServiceRouter`. `ViewRouter<EditorViewInput, ViewRouteConfig>` can be replaced with `DestinationViewRouter<EditorViewInput>`.

 When the router uses a module config protocol, the destination type can't be designated in generic parameter.
-If you wan't to designated destination type, you should return the destination in module config protocol's interface.
+If you want to designated destination type, you should return the destination in module config protocol's interface.

 ---
 #### Next section：[Perform Route](./PerformRoute.md)